omar404ahmed/dts-gs/README.md

 # dts-gs
-This repository serves as the codebase for the "Densified Texture Super-resolution Gaussian Splatting for High-Resolution Novel View Synthesis from Low-Resolution Inputs" project.
+This repository serves as the codebase for the "Enhanced Texture Super-resolution Gaussian Splatting for High-Resolution Novel View Synthesis from Low-Resolution Inputs" project.